pluralsh/documentation/pages/getting-started/how-to-use/controllers.md

 # Setting the stage

+{% callout severity="info" %}
+If you're using Plural Cloud, this will be configured for you by default!
+{% /callout %}

 A very common problem a user will need to solve when setting up a new cluster is getting edge networking set up.
 This includes solving a few main concerns:

 * Ingress - this sets up an ingress controller for load balancing incoming HTTP requests into the microservices on your cluster